codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/runtime.md

   Every hybrid runtime installation makes commits to three Git repos:
    * Runtime installation repo: The installation repo that manages the runtime itself with Argo CD.
 If the repo URL you provide does not exist, the runtime creates it automatically.
    * Git Source repo: Created automatically during runtime installation.
 The repo with the demo resources required for the sample `Hello World` pipelines we provide.
-   * Shared configuration repo: A repository that stores configuration manifests shared across runtimes.
+   * Shared Configuration Repository: A repository that stores configuration manifests shared across runtimes.

 ### Before you begin